mvonthron/fail2map/README.md

 Each time you will commits, if something is new in places_log.txt, it will be added into places_gps_log.json.

+Note : Don't forget to chmod +x post-receive, or it will not work.

 Enjoy ! :)